ANESTHESIOLOGY Daily News

 The rapidly evolving evidence around postop delirium is bringing new diagnostic tools to clinical practice, a greater understanding of the neurobiology of surgery, anesthesia and delirium, and a deeper appreciation for the potential causes and new strategies to prevent, or at least minimize, postop delirium.

-“We will have a mix of new and experienced investigators exploring the links between delirium and long-term neurocognitive and behavioral outcomes,” Dr. Culley said.
-“The field is far from saturated.
-For any anesthesiologist who wants to decrease the risk for adverse neurocognitive outcomes after anesthesia and surgery, this symposium is the place to be in New Orleans.”
+“We had a mix of new and experienced investigators exploring the links between delirium and long-term neurocognitive and behavioral outcomes,” Dr. Culley said.
+“The field is far from saturated.”

 Visit Annual Meeting Daily News for more articles.